-We are proud to say the Initiative was founded by a Black woman, shaped by Black artists across the nation, and built with the help of allies.
+We are proud to say the Joy-Jackson Initiative was founded by a Black woman, and shaped by the vision of BIPOC artists across the nation.

-Actor, opera singer, and YouTuber based in Los Angeles.
-She has performed in regional theaters throughout Southern California, on the LA Opera main stage, and is well-known for her viral musical parodies and Julie Andrews impression.
-She has benefited mightily from the current, oppressive system, and is proud to commit to overhauling that system in the support of true equity and diversity.
+Julia Aks is an actor, opera singer, and YouTuber based in Los Angeles.
+She is the solo vocalist on the soundtrack for John Wick III, has performed in regional theaters throughout Southern California, on the LA Opera main stage, and is well-known for her viral musical parodies and Julie Andrews impression.
+She has benefited mightily from the current, oppressive system, and is proud to commit to overhauling that system in support of true equity and diversity.

 Alexandra Johnson is a costume designer by trade but is using her incredible skills as a wordsmith to aid the initiative as the “activation editor.”
 She is a Graduate of The Arts University College at Bournemouth and Gabrielle's treasured family.
 She is an advocate for equality and social justice for all, and is so proud to be helping to build this initiative.